Do you want your own version of IndiKit?

 Important Comments

-2) Consider also collecting and analysing data on from whom the people heard about the measure (only if it is likely that the respondents might remember the source).
+2) If time allows (optional), consider also collecting and analysing data on from whom the people heard about the measure (only if it is likely that the respondents might remember the source).
 This might help you understand whether any changes in people’s awareness can be attributed to your intervention.

 This guidance was prepared by People in Need ©